ProHyphonzDaCoder/discord-leveling-bot/README.md

 If you don't have money to host, well [DanBot Hosting](https://discord.gg/dbh) is for you!
 It's easy to use, but everything free has risks: DanBot hosting is slow and often goes offline.

 #### Repl.It
 I've heard good things about [Repl.It][https://repl.it], but I haven't tried it yet.
-It's another free hosting service.
+It's another free hosting service. **NOT RECOMMENDED DUE TO REPl.IT NODE BEING OUTDATED!**

 #### Support
 If you have any issues hosting this bot join the [support server!](https://discord.gg/6SbwSCzehm)